jaredly/jerd/docs/Inference.md

 hm so handlers, could be synchronous in a number of cases, if they don't do anything fancy.
 But also, I should determine how much of a hit it actually is to introduce a handler. maybe it's not a big deal.

+/// Ok, thinking about type-parameterized record objects
+/// Is it essentially the same as type-parameterized functions?
+/// For both of them, it's basically a `forall a` at the start of the value.
+/// And when you want tp _use_ the value in any way, you have to bind the variable
+/// to something.

+So, how do we deal with functions? ok anyway let's get the types out of the way first?